MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 **(v) why *window.onscroll* not *document.documentElement.onscroll*?**

-Another weird thing is we cannot attach `onscroll` event to the `documentElement` despite it inherits the scrollbar.
-We just have to use `window.onscroll` in this case.
+Another weird thing is we cannot attach the `onscroll` event to the `documentElement` even it is inheriting the scrollbar.
+We have to use `window.onscroll` in this case.

 ### Conclusion

 Okay, we reached the end of the article.
-Now we know bit about scroll event and how to manipulate it.
-So you may feel like it isn't bad as they say, and yes, it is one of the smartest features that the web makes awsome.
+Now we know a bit about the scroll event and how to manipulate it.

+So you may feel like scrolling isn't so bad as they say, and yes, you can say that it is the smartest feature that makes the web awesome.

 Happy Coding!

-PS: Thanks for scrolling down so far to the end and, if you feel you really enjoyed this article, you can support me [@ko-fi](https://ko-fi.com/mkdaycode).
-I always appreciate your support, it really encourages me to keep going.
+PS: Thanks for scrolling down so far to the end and, if you enjoyed this article, you can support me [@ko-fi](https://ko-fi.com/mkdaycode).
+I always appreciate your support.
+It encourages me to keep going.

 [![image_description](https://cdn.ko-fi.com/cdn/kofi2.png?v=3)](https://ko-fi.com/mkdaycode)